dward2/BME547/Lectures/git_workflow.md

 developed on a different branch.

 ## Exercise
-Lets write a program that will do some basic laboratory test result checks.
+Lets write a program that will analyze some basic laboratory blood test results.

 #### Specifications
 * Allows user to select the type of test (HDL vs LDL vs Total)